-2.6.12 Off-balance sheet equity of investment accountholders
+2.6.14 Off-balance sheet equity of investment accountholders

-Off-balance sheet equity of investment accountholders represent funds received by the Group from third parties for investment in specified products as directed by the investment accountholders.
+Off-balance sheet equity of investment accountholders include Wakala funds (as explained earlier) and received by the Group from third parties for investment in specified products as directed by the investment accountholders.
 These assets are managed in a fiduciary capacity and the Group has no entitlement to these assets.
 Clients bear all of the risks and earn all of the rewards on these investments.
 Off-balance sheet equity of investment accountholders are not included in the consolidated statement of financial position since the Group does not have the right to use or dispose these investments except within the conditions of the contract between the Group and off-balance sheet equity of investment accountholders.

-2.6.13 Revenue recognition
+2.6.15 Revenue recognition